cwendorf/EASI/B-Tutorials/OneSample/README.md

 ### Overview of this Example

-The **OneSample** files analyze an example of a one-sample design.
+The **OneSample** files analyze an example of a one-sample design (from Wendorf, 2019).
 These analyses include the following:

 - Analysis of the Group (equivalent to one-sample analysis for the variable)